murkl/arch-os/docs/CONTRIBUTING.md

 They need `chromium`, `imagemagick`, `python-pyte` and `python-yaml`, none of which a build or `make check` needs.

 Every run is started with `--debug`, which hands every script `DEBUG=true`: no disk is partitioned, nothing is mounted and nothing restarts.
-Which pages are taken is `docs/screenshots.yaml`, and every answer is given there rather than left to the machine rendering it.
+Which pages are taken is `docs/screenshots.yaml`, and every answer is given there rather than left to the machine rendering it; `screenshots.py` beside it is the same file in every project that renders a set this way, as is `banner.py`.

 **Note:** _Only `setup.png`, `installer.png`, `installing.png` and `recovery.png` are drawn by the interface.
 The boot splash, the shell, the fetch and the System Manager are photographs of a running system, taken by hand and left alone by `make screenshots`._